-July 4th.
-On Sunday, after church service, the men who had been sent for the salmon returned: and part of Monday was occupied in cleaning them and packing them in the tanks with ice.
+July 5.
+Use Sunday, after church service, the men who had been sent for the salmon returned: and part of Monday was occupied in cleaning them and packing them in the tanks, with ice.
 The snow had nearly left the land; and, this night, the nocturnal temperature rose to 48°.
 There was little to note on the two subsequent days: the necessary work for fitting out the ship was going on.
-The temperature fell, however, so much on the seventh, that it froze hard.
+The July 7. temperature fell, however, so much on the seventh, that it froze hard.
 The men were now ordered to receive three pounds of the fresh fish every other day.

-8th.
-It was less cold, yet at midnight the thermometer was but 37°.
+July 9.
 On the following day, it rained hard for twelve hours, and the effect on the remaining snow was considerable.
-A native arrived with an offer of more fish, which we agreed to purchase when brought, and we undertook to send for it while he pitched his tent near us, with his family.
+A native arrived with an offer of more fish, which we agreed to purchase when brought, and we undertook to send for it while he pitched his tent July 10. near us, with his family.

-10th.
 In taking a walk to-day, I found the ice not more than a foot thick in many places, and so brittle, that our weight broke through it.
 Our projected canal had melted away to two feet, in depth of ice, at the surface.
 Some ducks and other birds were killed.

-11th.
-In the course of this Sunday our party returned with the fish for which they had been sent.
+In the course of this Sunday our party returned with the fish for July 11. which they had been sent.
 It was foggy in the morning, and some rain came on at night, lasting till the following day.
-Thus it continued on the thirteenth; so that the snow on the land was almost entirely dissolved, and the ice covered by water.
+Thus it continued on the thirteenth; so that the snow on the land was almost July 13. entirely dissolved, and the ice covered by water.
 The several works went on in the mean time; and our sportsmen shot, among other things, some small birds that we did not know.

-14th.
-It did not clear up till the evening of this day, when it became fine, continuing so on the following day.
-At this time a piece of ice came up to the surface from beneath the ship so forcibly, as to lift her up on one side and cause her to heel, to the temporary alarm of those who were below.
+It did not clear up till the evening of this day, when it became July 14. fine, continuing so on the following day.
+At this time a piece of ice came up to the surface from beneath the ship, so forcibly as to lift her up on one side and cause her to heel, to the temporary alarm of those who were below.
 On shore, the mosquitoes had just commenced their most unwelcome summer visit, and were in swarms.
 The thermometer was 42° at midnight.

-16th.
-This day was fine, with a strong northerly breeze; and our sportsmen were very successful in shooting several birds.
+This day was fine, with a strong northerly breeze; and our sports-July 16. men were very successful in shooting several birds.
 It still blew hard on the following, with some heavy rain.
-The outer part of the canal was now open.

-18th.
-Sunday's muster, after service, found the men much improved, in consequence of the change of diet.
+The outer part of July 17 the canal was now open.
+Sunday's muster, after service, found the July 18. men much improved, in consequence of the change of diet.
 The ice round the ship was now broken in pieces, and the snow had entirely left the hills; but no clear water was seen at sea.

-19th.
-Calm and clear weather brought the mosquitoes even on board the ship, where they were very troublesome.
+Calm and clear weather brought the mosquitoes even on board July 19. the ship, where they were very troublesome.
 On this and the following day the thermometer was as high as 42° at midnight.
+July 20.
 On the twenty-first, the ice was so broken up about the ship that we could have hauled her out to the end of the canal.
-The several chief sails had now been bent; and most of the painting, calking, and other repairs and alterations, were nearly finished.
+The several chief sails had now been bent; and most of the painting, caulking, and other repairs and alterations, were nearly finished.